 Apply for Firewood Bank Funding

-Of the $8 million allocated for implementation of the firewood bank grant program, an estimated $1.287 million will be made available for FY 2022, with more funding released over the following years.
+Of the $8 million allocated for implementation of the firewood bank grant program, $696,280 will be made available for FY 2024, with more funding released over the following years.

-To apply for this federal funding opportunity, you must be a representative from an eligible firewood bank, or any kind of organization which provides free year-round, seasonal, or emergency firewood in order to heat homes.
-Firewood banks must also have a bank account, or have a local fiscal sponsor, and unique entity identifier (UEI) to receive funding.
-If your wood bank does not already have any of these, please see the application requirements page for information on how to get them.
+In FY 2024, all firewood banks must have a bank account, or have a local fiscal sponsor, and unique entity identifier (UEI) to receive funding.
+If your wood bank does not already have any of these, please see the application requirements section for information on how to get them.
+There will be three different categories of eligibility (renewal grants, new applicant grants, and start up grants).
+Please choose the appropriate application for your firewood bank.

 A. Guidelines for Firewood Banks Receiving Funding

-Accepting funding for your firewood bank involves making some safety and operational commitments that your bank may or may not already have in place.
-Click here for a list of the things we need firewood banks to agree to, in order to receive funding.
+Accepting funding for your firewood bank involves having a liability waiver and making some safety and operational commitments that your bank may not already have in place.
+An important document to review is our guidelines: click here for a list of the things we need firewood banks to agree to, in order to receive funding.

 B. Bank Account

-In order to receive federal funds to support your firewood bank, a bank account is required to be set up in the name of the organization.
-Requirements may vary by state for opening a bank account for an unincorporated organization, but some instructions can be found here for Chase, here for Bank of America, and here for Wells Fargo.
+In order to receive federal funds to support your firewood bank, a bank account is required to be set up in the name of the organization or a fiscal sponsor.
+Requirements may vary by state for opening a bank account for an unincorporated organization, but some instructions can be found here for Bank of America and here for Wells Fargo.
 Note that monthly banking fees may be waived by meeting a minimum balance or spending a certain amount periodically, though it depends on the bank.

 If your bank requires an Employer Identification Number (EIN) to set up a bank account, you can easily apply for one from the IRS in minutes.
 Instructions can be found here.
 Note that the online portal is only open from 7am – 10pm Monday to Friday, Eastern Standard Time.